Eating more natural, whole foods can help lower your risk of heart and cardiovascular diseases

 In general, heart-healthy foods tend to include nutritional building blocks like:

-Here’s what foods deliver on those needs.
+Here are foods that deliver on those needs.

 Omega-3 fatty acids may not sound like something good for your ticker, but don’t be fooled by the name: This essential nutrient is a “healthy fat” — and it’s a powerhouse when it comes to heart health.